sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     See description of the `execute_on_destination_before` configuration
     option.

-    The commands are executed if the file or the batch have been successfully transferred.
+    The commands are executed if the file or the batch has been successfully transferred.

 execute_on_destination_after_failure